wp-cli/handbook/pull-requests.md

 Then, to run the entire test suite:

-    ./vendor/bin/behat --expand
+    composer behat

 Or to test a single feature:

-    ./vendor/bin/behat features/core.feature
+    composer behat -- features/core.feature

+To run only the tests that failed during the previous run:

+    composer behat-rerun

-More info can be found by using `./vendor/bin/behat --help`.
+More info can be found by using `composer behat -- --help`.

-Each repository is configured to run its tests on every code push.
-The [wp-cli/automated-tests](https://github.com/wp-cli/automated-tests) repository runs all tests for all repositories on a regular basis.

 ### Unit tests

 The unit test files are in the `tests/` directory.

-To run the unit tests, just execute:
+To run the unit tests, execute:

-    ./vendor/bin/phpunit
+    composer phpunit

+To run a specific unit test, you can use:

+    composer phpunit -- filter=<method name>

+### Running all tests in one go

+To run all tests in one go:

+    composer test

+This will run all the tests that the package is set up to use, based on the presence of the respective configuration files.

+Each repository is configured to run all of its active tests on every code push.
+The [wp-cli/automated-tests](https://github.com/wp-cli/automated-tests) repository runs all tests for all repositories on a regular basis.

 ## Finally...